Qarik-Group/operator-workshop/student/lab-1/README.md

 [zookeeper-release][zookeeper-release] for BOSH.

 Every cloud needs a default **cloud-config** to begin.
-The [bosh-deployment][bosh-deployment-cloud-config] repo has example cloud-configs to get us started.
+The [bosh-deployment][bosh-deployment-cloud-config] repo has example cloud-configs, and we have one in our repo here to get us started.

-First team to get all there team mates BOSH directors to a BOSH release, wins 10 points.
-And the winning team at the end of our workshop gets a prize!
+First team to get all their teammates to deploy the BOSH release, wins 10 points.
+At the end of the workshop we have a prize for the winning team!

 [bosh-deployment-cloud-config]: https://github.com/cloudfoundry/bosh-deployment#ops-files
 [zookeeper-release]: https://github.com/cppforlife/zookeeper-release